Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 ![Claim Step 3](../../assets/axialunar/claim/claim_3.png)

-Copy and paste the JSON output of the signed message from MyCrypto into the input box on the AXIACoin-JS UI and click "Confirm Claim."
+Copy and paste the JSON output of the signed message from MyCrypto into the input box on the AXIA-JS UI and click "Confirm Claim."

 ![Claim Step 3](../../assets/axialunar/claim/claim-3.png)